GospodinovPetar/python_strypes_projects/fastapi/Mid_project/README.md

     * `technewsbg_articles`
     * `wired_articles`

-By aggregating these disparate sources, you can power a **mobile app** to deliver all headlines & articles in one cohesive experience.
+By aggregating these sources, you can power a **mobile app** to deliver all headlines & articles in one cohesive experience.

 ---